Flushing River: Bridges

 The Jewel Avenue crossing, the southernmost crossing of the Flushing River, was built prior to the 1939 World's Fair.
 It was rebuilt and expanded in 1961 to also pass over the Van Wyck Expressway.

 The present-day Long Island Expressway crosses the river to the north, slightly east of the site of Strong's Causeway.
 The causeway may have been first built in 1801, but definitely dates to at least the 1850s.
 This crossing, located near the confluence of Horse Brook and Flushing Creek, extended Corona Avenue on its zigzag route toward Flushing.
 For most of the 19th century it was a narrow bridge, 18 ft wide.
 By the 1890s, there were plans to replace Strong's Causeway because it sank every year, though taxpayers protested against the proposal.
 In February 1896, the causeway collapsed into the Flushing Creek.
 A new bridge opened at the site on September 2 of that year.
 The causeway was replaced in 1937 by a bridge carrying the then-newly built Horace Harding Boulevard, and was rebuilt into the present Long Island Expressway in the late 1950s.

 Meadow and Willow Lakes and the freshwater section of the Flushing River are separated from Flushing Bay by a flood gate or dam called the "Porpoise Bridge" or "Tide Gate Bridge", located just south of the Long Island Rail Road's Port Washington Branch trestle, at the north end of the Flushing Meadows Golf Center.
 The dam only permits northward flows toward Flushing Bay to pass, while blocking south-flowing waters.
 As its name implies, the dam also acts as a bridge, carrying pedestrian and vehicular traffic over the creek.
 It measures 37 ft wide and 370 ft long.
+In 2024, the New York City government began replacing the bridge for $41 million.

 The LIRR trestle, located directly to the north of Tide Gate Bridge, contains a small opening for water to pass through.
 It was built in the late 1930s and early 1940s as an embankment.